taustation-fan/players-guide/README.md

 The *Item Repair* courses from the *Engineering* module allows you to repair weapon and armor on your own, instead of having to pay for it.

+The *Spaceship Operations* module contains *Navigation*, *Technology* and *Handling* To be able to purchase a ship (coming soon), you'll likely need (in that order): Navigation 1 and 2, Technology 1 and Handling 1.

 ## VIP Packs

 VIP packs provide many benefits, documented